 Try to avoid smoking, alcohol and caffeine – it may be tempting to use smoking and alcohol as a means of managing your stress.
 Try to avoid using these things as a way of coping, as in the long run they may make you more stressed out.

 Watch what you’re thinking - your outlook, attitude, and thoughts influence the way you see things.
 Is your cup half full or half empty?
 A healthy dose of optimism can help you make the best out of stressful circumstances.
 Even if you’re out of practice, or tend to be a bit of a pessimist, everyone can learn to think more optimistically and reap the benefits.

-Speak to someone – if you’re finding you are always stressed and it is hard to carry on with day to day stuff, it may be helpful to talk to someone about it.
+Speak to someone – if you’re finding you’re always stressed and it’s hard to carry on with day-to-day stuff, it may be helpful to talk to someone about it.
 Parents, teachers, a school counsellor or youth worker are people that may be able to help you cope.
 Check out the benefits of talking to someone.

 See face-to-face help for more information on who can help you.

 Try a breathing exercise

 As well as taking deep breaths try to learn some breathing exercises.
 Here’s one to start you off.

 Measure your pulse

 To do this you need a watch, a clock or your mobile phone with a stopwatch function.
 Turn the palm side of your hand facing up.
 Place your index and middle fingers of your opposite hand on your wrist, approximately two fingers below the base of your hand.
 Press your fingers down in the groove between your middle tendons and your outside bone.
 You should feel your pulse throbbing.

 Count the number of beats for 10 seconds, then multiply this number by 6.
 This will give you your heart rate per minute.
 Example: if you count 12 beats in 10 seconds, multiply